loykin/apirun/examples/embedded_custom_table/README.md

 # Embedded example with custom store table names

-This example shows how to run apimigrate programmatically (embedded) while customizing the table/index names used by the store.
+This example shows how to run apirun programmatically (embedded) while customizing the table/index names used by the store.
 This is useful when you want multiple, isolated sets of migration history in the same database file (or schema).

 ## What it does
 - Uses the library directly (no CLI) to run versioned migrations from this example's `migration/` directory.